 where Tg = 5 days is the approximate generation time of the virus.

-The uncertainty in Reff has contributions from the uncertainty in the above-mentioned exponential fit, as well as Poisson uncertainty in daily case numbers, and an additional 20% uncertainty in daily case numbers - the latter is just a crude eyeballed figure of observed day-to-day fluctuations.
+The uncertainty in Reff has contributions from the uncertainty in the above-mentioned exponential fit, as well as uncertainty in daily case numbers.
+The latter is considered to be Poisson noise scaled by a constant, chosen so as to make the reduced chi squared between raw and smoothed daily case numbers equal to 1.0.

 The extrapolation of daily case numbers is based on exponential growth/decay using

 the most recent value of Reff and its uncertainty range: